Letter R Guide

 Wildstyle

-Do: Preserve the stem, shoulder, and leg first, then add motion around the outside while keeping the leg readable on first read.
+Do: Keep the stem, bowl, and leg obvious first, then build motion around the outside so the kick still reads right away.

 Open Wildstyle